 Any student who, after accepting a pro bono project, does not complete their assignment may be suspended from future participation in the Pro Bono Program.
 If you have an extenuating circumstance that prevents you from meeting a project deadline, immediately contact the Assistant Dean for Pro Bono and Public Interest at email@example.com.

-1. Unauthorized Practice of Law: Law students should not offer legal advice, draft documents or provide any legal opinions, representation or assistance except under the direct supervision of a licensed attorney.
+Law students may not independently provide legal advice, draft documents or offer any legal opinions or representation unless under the direct supervision of a licensed attorney.
 “Supervision of an attorney” implies that the student volunteer will receive appropriate training, mentoring, feedback and that all student work will be reviewed before it is provided to a client either orally or in writing.
-While the attorney does not always need to be physically present, the supervisor should be available to answer questions and provide direction as needed.
+Your supervisor should be available to answer questions and provide direction as needed.
 If your supervisor does not respond or fails to provide the necessary guidance and oversight for you to ethically complete your project, contact the Assistant Dean for Pro Bono and Public Interest at firstname.lastname@example.org.

-3. Confidentiality: Confidentiality rules were developed to protect the interests of clients.
-Confidentiality applies to any information that comes from the client or is obtained during the course of representation including oral communications, written documents, case files, intake memos, legal research, and notes from interviews with witnesses or other relevant parties.
+3. Confidentiality: Confidentiality rules were designed to protect the interests of clients.
+Confidentiality applies to any information that comes from the client or is obtained during the course of representation including oral communications, written documents, case files, intake memos and notes.
 While there are exceptions to confidentiality, you should not discuss or disclose any information about a client or their representation without the explicit permission of your supervising attorney.
 Disclosing even minor details about a case can compromise a legal representation.

 Before using any document as a writing sample, ask for permission from your supervisor and remove all client names or other identifying information.
 The ethical duty to maintain confidentiality continues even after you have completed your project.